Disclaimer: If you have too many restrictions, these tips will more than likely not work for you.

 Before doing this, make sure you are using a debit/credit card that charges no foreign transaction fees (e.g. Chase Sapphire Preferred, Charles Schwab, Capital One 360) to avoid extra fees.

 Hopefully these tips were useful and you can start traveling for less.
 If there is anything you don’t know or understand, remember, Google search is your best friend.
-There is TONS of information on the Web.
 There are also travel groups and forums you can join.

 Got other tips or travel hacks?
 Share below so others and myself can learn!